UKRI has announced its new policy and this page is under construction 6/8/21 – NOTE until 01/04/21 the current UKRI policy applies

 Researchers, as the generators of all of the research papers and responsible for much of their peer review, are expected to publish any peer‐reviewed research papers which acknowledge Research Council funding in journals that are compliant with the RCUK policy on Open Access.
 All papers must include details of the funding that supported the research and, if applicable, a statement on how the underlying research materials – such as data, samples or models – can be accessed.

 Procedures at the University are in place to enable researchers to comply with RCUK’s policy on Open Access where possible.
-Essentially there are two ways to comply – by going ‘green’ and self-archiving the post-print (author-accepted version) in our repository ORA or a funder-mandated repository (eg. Europe PMC) or by going ‘gold’ and applying for funds from the University’s block grant.
+Essentially there are two ways to comply – by going ‘green’ and self-archiving the post-print (author accepted manuscript) in our repository ORA or a funder-mandated repository (eg. Europe PMC) or by going ‘gold’ and applying for funds from the University’s block grant.
 To find out more please see ‘What do I need to do – Meeting RCUK OA Requirements at Oxford University‘

 What are RCUK-compliant journals?

-A journal is ‘RCUK-compliant’ if it allows the author to deposit a peer-reviewed version in a repository within RCUK timeframes (6 months for STEM, 12 months for Humanities and Social Sciences) or it allows immediate open access (Gold) with CC-BY attribution – normally this requires payment of an APC.
+A journal is ‘RCUK-compliant’ if it allows the author to deposit a peer-reviewed version in a repository within RCUK timeframes (6 months for Science and Medicine, 12 months for Humanities and Social Sciences) or it allows immediate open access (Gold) with CC BY attribution – normally this requires payment of an APC.
 You could use the SHERPA/FACT tool to find information about whether a journal offers a compliant option.

 Will this affect my freedom to choose where I publish?

 Continued freedom to publish where you choose is central to the University of Oxford’s response to funders’ open access policies.
-Discussions between academic divisions, University Research Committee, Prof Ian Walmsley (PVC-R) and others about how best to distribute the RCUK block grant have taken place and the Oxford policy on allocating the block grant has been made available – see http://openaccess.ox.ac.uk/applying-for-funding-from-oxfords-rcuk-open-access-block-grant/.
-It is clear that the grant is insufficient to cover all research publications that come under the RCUK policy.
-As well as publishing in an open access journal (or a journal with an OA option), authors can comply with the RCUK policy by depositing a copy in ORA, or in an appropriate subject repository (by noting the conditions such as embargo period).
-There is usually no cost to the author for this option and the author can usually choose to publish where they wish.
-If your chosen journal does not comply with RCUK policy, contact your subject librarian.
+Discussions between academic divisions, University Research Committee, the PVC-R&I and others about how best to distribute the RCUK block grant regularly take place and Oxford’s policy on allocating it is available at http://openaccess.ox.ac.uk/applying-for-funding-from-oxfords-rcuk-open-access-block-grant/.
+It is clear that the grant is insufficient to cover all Oxford’s research publications that come under the RCUK policy.
+The University’s preferred route is ‘green’ open access and authors are in any case asked to deposit a copy in ORA (and in any mandated subject repository such as EuropePMC).
+There is usually no cost to the author for this option.

-What happens if the block grant runs out?
+What happens if the RCUK block grant runs out?